About mobile broadband deals

 - Frequently asked questions

-Mobile broadband fills in the gaps where regular, home broadband deals can't go.
+Mobile broadband or portable broadband fills in the gaps where regular, home broadband deals can't go.
 Its face has changed somewhat over the last few years, however.
-The ubiquity of the smartphone means there aren't as many situations where we need access to the internet (but don't have it) as there once were.
+The rise of the smartphone means there aren't as many situations where we need access to the internet (but don't have it) as there once were.

-Nevertheless, mobile broadband is still a valuable niche.
-There remain circumstances where living and working in locations where fixed-line broadband isn't an option requires something with a bit more oomph than your mobile phone can provide or sustain.
+Nevertheless, mobile broadband is still has its place.
+There remain circumstances where living and working in locations where fixed-line broadband isn't an option requires something with a bit more oomph than your mobile phone can provide.
 Let's take a look at mobile broadband in its current form, what it is, where it's useful and whether or not you actually need it.

 What is mobile broadband?